microsoft/FluidFramework/.changeset/shiny-swans-relax.md

 }
 ```

-Reversing which type is using the recursive utility also works (shown below).
-We do not recommend relying on this: using the recursive variances for all co-recursive types will help ensure your schema are less likely to be impacted by changes like this in the future.
+Note: while the following pattern may still compile, we recommend using the previous pattern instead since the one below may break in the future.

 ```typescript
 class B extends sf.objectRecursive("B", { x: [() => A] }) {}